MiloTruck/security-guards/README.md

 # security-guards

-Library of guards for Safe accounts.
+A collection of guards for Safe accounts.

 ## Contracts